changingspatialities/changingspatialities/content/en/talk/RFERL report on counting crowds/index.md

 # Summary.
 An optional shortened abstract.
-summary: A short documentary by RFE/RL where I talk about observing human behaviour with the built environment and the methodology to count crowds at large gatherings.
+summary: In this short documentary I observe human behaviour in the built environment and talk about the methodology on how to count crowds.

 tags:
 - Public Talk